 Pain or spasms of the digestive tract

-The doctor examines your child.
+The healthcare provider examines your child.
 You’ll be asked about your child’s symptoms, health, and daily routine.
-The doctor may also order lab tests, such as stool studies or blood tests.
+The healthcare provider may also order lab tests, such as stool studies or blood tests.
 These tests can help detect problems that may be causing your child’s diarrhea.

-The doctor can talk to you about the treatment options.
+Your child's healthcare provider can talk with you about treatment options.
 These may include:

 Preventing dehydration by giving your child plenty of fluids (such as water).
 Infants may also be given a children’s electrolyte solution.
 Limit fruit juice or soda, which has a lot of sugar, as do commercially available sports drinks.

-Giving your child prescribed medication to treat the cause of the diarrhea.
-DON’T give your child antidiarrheal medications unless told to by your child’s doctor.
+Giving your child prescribed medicine to treat the cause of the diarrhea.
+Do not give your child antidiarrheal medicines unless told to by your child’s healthcare provider.

 Eating starchy foods such as cereal, crackers, or rice.

 Removing certain foods from your child’s diet if they are causing the diarrhea.
 Your child may need to avoid dairy products and foods high in fat or sugar until the diarrhea has passed.
 However, most children can eat a regular diet, which will actually help them recover more quickly.

 Call the healthcare provider if your otherwise healthy child:

 Has diarrhea that lasts longer than 3 days.